Srushti-Makwana/IT314_G26_Expensify_Srushti/README.md

 skeleton effect added
-added 3 components in dashboard that includes total spend, total budget and number of budgets 14/11/2024 added skeleton effect and enhanced the designs for all the tabs
+added 3 components in dashboard that includes total spend, total budget and number of budgets 14/11/2024 added skeleton effect and enhanced the designs for all the tabs Adding bar charts using tools from recharts for better understanding at managing expense